5 tips for a successful Office 365 intranet

-1. Consider which tools you want to use from Office 365
+#1.
+Consider which tools you want to use from Office 365

-It’s important to first understand the nature of each of the Office 365 tools and decide what is right for your own unique organisation.
+It’s important to first understand the nature of each of the Office 365 tools and decide what is right for your own unique organization.
 Not every tool will add value to your business and trying to incorporate too much can have a negative impact on adoption and engagement.
 Work with a diverse team from across the business to gather requirements for your intranet and address how each can be met with Office 365 tools and which can not.

-2. Give yourself a central launch pad to your Office 365 intranet
+#2.
+Give yourself a central launchpad to your Office 365 intranet

-Once you have chosen the tools for your users, give them a central launch pad to access them.
+Once you have chosen the tools for your users, give them a central launchpad to access them.
 This can not only be used to advise on how to use the tools, it will also help manage the choice that is available.
 Provide links to your various applications from a central place on the intranet, such as on the homepage.
 This can be split into Office 365 applications and external applications for clarity for users.
-Allowing your users to personalise the applications they see front and centre will also help to keep the intranet relevant to them.
+Allowing your users to personalize the applications they see front and centre will also help to keep the intranet relevant to them.

-3. Provide consistent user experiences
+#3.
+Provide consistent user experiences

 Improve the flow of movement between applications by ensuring a consistent navigation across all.
 This can start with including a singular navigation across all Office 365 products such as SharePoint Sites.
 This stops users getting stuck in particular apps and helps to bring the Office 365 tools into your overall Information Architecture.
 Ensure your look and feel and branding is applied to any Office 365 tools you can, helping to ensure consistency across the site.

 #4.
 Integrate where possible

 In order to help your users consume the Office 365 services in an appropriate way that adds value, it’s important to integrate where possible.
 We recommend bringing the tools together into a united intranet solution as we have done in our Unily intranet product.
 Not only will this drive consumption of Office 365 services which can be seamlessly integrated, it helps users understand the context of when and where to use each service.

-5. Be agile
+#5.
+Be agile

 When tackling an Office 365 intranet, it’s important to remain agile and not take on too much at once.
 Work with your user base to understand the initial requirements and consider that Phase 1.
 All secondary functionality can be determined once you are up and running with a stable base.
-Working in this agile way will make it easier for your organisation to accept Office 365, which will fundamentally change and adapt over time due to its as-a-service nature.
+Working in this agile way will make it easier for your organization to accept Office 365, which will fundamentally change and adapt over time due to its as-a-service nature.
 Adopting an intranet product such as Unily can make this easier, providing a starting point for your intranet and integrating new Office 365 features as they are released by Microsoft.

 Give your users an Office 365 intranet that they’ll understand and love

-To learn more on how to implement an Office 365 intranet to your organisation that helps users understand the tools, arrange a demo of Unily.
+To learn more on how to implement an Office 365 intranet to your organization that helps users understand the tools, arrange a demo of Unily.
 The Unily platform seamlessly integrates with Office 365: SharePoint Online, OneDrive for Business, Yammer, Skype for Business and Delve, weaving the services into the People, Documents, Internal Communications experiences and more.
 This seamless integration helps users to adopt and engage with the Office 365 tools, putting them in context of real-life working scenarios.